 If there are endpoints available on the UICC, then an "Endpoint information" TLV shall be present for each available endpoint.

-If the remaining Response is greater than 255 Bytes then the next 255 bytes shall be returned and the SW1 SW2 shall be set to "More data available".
+If the remaining Response is greater than 255 bytes then the next 255 bytes shall be returned and the SW1 SW2 shall be set to "More data available".

 If the remaining Response is less than or equal to 255 bytes then all of the bytes shall be returned and SW1 SW2 shall be set to "normal ending of command".